-Our Building Services Engineering course considers low carbon building design and the integration of renewable energy systems into buildings.
-It deals with services engineering issues, building the skills required to cope with the challenges in the working environment.
-As a conversion course, it gives you a good foundation for launching, or accelerating, a career as a Building Services Engineer – or technical sustainability consultant.
+Our Building Services Engineering programme considers low carbon building design and the integration of renewable energy systems into buildings.
+It deals with services engineering issues, building the skills required to cope with modern construction challenges.
+As a conversion course, it gives a solid foundation for converting into, or accelerating, a career as a Building Services Engineer, or Technical Sustainability Consultant.

-The Building Services Engineering course is flexible and aimed at graduates or experienced construction professionals with a wide range of backgrounds in addition to Engineering, such as Project Management, Architecture, the Sciences or Mathematics.
-Courses are taught by experts in their fields, making sure that teaching content reflects cutting-edge knowledge in the industry.
-Our active Industry Advisory Panel (including the last two CIBSE Chairs) also includes senior construction professionals from renowned local and global consultants and contractors who help us keep the programme at the cutting edge, and relevant for challenges that lie ahead.
+This flexible programme is aimed at graduates or experienced construction professionals with a wide range of backgrounds in addition to Engineering, such as Project Management, Architecture, the Sciences or Mathematics.
+Courses are taught by experts in their fields ensuring that content reflects cutting-edge knowledge in the industry.
+Our active Industry Advisory Panel (including the last two CIBSE Chairs) also includes senior construction professionals from local and global consultants and contractors who help us keep the programme at the cutting edge, and relevant for challenges that lie ahead.

 Centre of Excellence in Sustainable Building Design